bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 The FHIR asynchronous pattern is not followed by this FHIR implementation.
 The existing pattern the Client Registry uses today will be mimicked.
 I.e.
 1. User sends request
 1. Client Registry responds with HTTP 202 Accepted
-1. Client Registry sends request to user's end point
+1. And later, Client Registry sends request to user's end point
 1. User system responds with 202 Accepted

 ### Error Handling